tdonker/event-typology/README.md

 ### Pivotal event
 * Pivotal events indicate major changes in the domain and often form the boundary between one phase of the system and another.
 Pivotal events will typically **separate (a bounded context** in DDD terms).
-Pivotal events are identified with vertical blue painters tape (crossing all the swimlanes)..
+Pivotal events are identified with vertical blue painters tape (crossing all the swimlanes).
 [Event-Driven Solutions in Hybrid Cloud (by Jerome Boyer 2024)](https://jbcodeforce.github.io/eda-studies/event-storming/#concepts)

+___

+### Tombstone event
+* Kafka even has a convention to signify deletions: a message **with a key but a null payload, also known as a tombstone**.
+This indicates that the record should be deleted.
+Due to compaction, all non-tombstone messages will eventually disappear, leaving nothing but the deletion record (and that can be auto-compacted as well).
+[Design patterns for asynchronous API communication (by Daniel Orner 2022)](https://stackoverflow.blog/2022/07/21/event-driven-topic-design-using-kafka/)

 ___